parsariyahi/progature/README.md

-# Progature: Python Programming Adventure Game
+# Progature: Programming Adventure Game
 Welcome to the epic world of Progature! 🚀 It's not just a Python programming game; it's your ticket to an **RPG (Role-Playing Game)** adventure in the real life.

 ## Run the game